-University of Stirling:
+University of Stirling

-BA English Studies/Expressive Arts
+BA English Studies and Expressive Arts

-Royal Conservatoire of Scotland:
+Royal Conservatoire of Scotland

 Licentiate in Acting (Musical Theatre)

-Founding Fellow of the Chartered College of Teachers
+Chartered College of Teaching

-Fellow of the Royal Society of the Arts
+Fellow: Royal Society of the Arts

 Born in Scotland before growing up in Warwickshire, Mr McCulley is an experienced school leader and educational professional.
 He is a graduate of Expressive Arts and English from the University of Stirling and trained in Acting (Musical Theatre) at the Royal Conservatoire of Scotland in Glasgow and enjoyed his early career performing.
 When his attention turned towards teaching it began at the prestigious all-through Jordanhill School in Glasgow.
 He has worked in a variety of high-performing urban and rural contexts, including a life-changing opportunity to work with children in Somerset West and its neighbouring township schools with the Imibala Trust near Cape Town, South Africa.
 To this day, he credits this humbling experience with being transformational and informing his educational philosophy of ‘equality of opportunity for all’: